yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/3_Deploy_Defender_Onboarding_Package.md

 6. Specify name for configuration.
 (For example, "Defender onboarding package").
 7. Specify Custom Configuration profile name (For example, "Defender Onboarding profile").
 8. Select Deployment channel **"Device channel"**.
-9. In the configurationp porfile, select the configuratin profile (WindowsDefenderATPOnboarding.xml in extracted Intune folder) which we downloaded in step 1.
+9. In the configuration profile, select the configuration profile (WindowsDefenderATPOnboarding.xml in extracted Intune folder) which we downloaded in step 1.
 10. Click **Next** to proceed.
 11. Click **Next** to proceed in Scope tag page.
 12. In assignments tab, click add groups.
-Select target group and cick next
+Select target group and click next
 13. In review + create tab, click **Create** to finish.

 ***